Taking A Depression Quiz Or Assessment

 Getty/PeopleImages

-The effectiveness of depression quizzes
+The effectiveness of a depression quiz, assessment or questionnaire

 If you feel you are living with symptoms of depression, you may be curious to see if a quiz or self-assessment can help.
 First and foremost, it is important to remember that no online quiz or self-report can take the place of a formal, medical diagnosis.